-- (1) a) The candidate will have three attempts to sit an examination in a course.
-Students for the Master of Business Administration will have three attempts to pass a course, but may not resit to improve the grade if the course is passed.
-For information relating to re-sit examinations, please see the relevant course description. - b) In particular circumstances, the candidate may apply for a fourth and final attempt at taking the examination.
+(1) a) The candidate will have three attempts to sit an examination in a course.
+Students for the Master of Business Administration will have three attempts to pass a course, but may not re-sit to improve the grade if the course is passed.
+For information relating to re-sit examinations, please see the relevant course description.

+b) In particular circumstances, the candidate may apply for a fourth and final attempt at taking the examination.
 Any more attempts will not normally be permitted.
-Students for the Master of Business Administration may not apply for a fourth examination attempt. - An application, stating the reasons, should be submitted to the study unit for decision.
+Students for the Master of Business Administration may not apply for a fourth examination attempt.
+An application, stating the reasons, should be submitted to the study unit for decision.
 The application must be submitted within the examination registration deadline in the semester in question.
 A rejection of an application for a fourth attempt at taking an examination may be appealed to the unit making the decision.
 The deadline for lodging an appeal is three weeks from the time when the decision was announced to the applicant.
 If the appeal is not allowed in full by the decision-making authority, the decision-making authority shall transfer the case to the Appeals Committee at BI Norwegian Business School.

-- (2) a) As regards the Bachelor programme, a re-sit examination will usually be held with the next ordinary course completion.
-When a course is discontinued without a replacement, there will usually be a further two examinations held in the original course. - b) As regards the Bachelor of Management, the two-year Master, Executive Master of Management and PhD study, a re-sit examination will normally take place the next time the courses are held.
-When a course is discontinued, the re-sit examination will take place in the replacement course. - c) As regards the Master of Business Administration study, the candidate may re-sit examinations when the course is organised in connection with a new course implementation.
+(2) a) As regards the Bachelor programme, a re-sit examination will usually be held with the next ordinary course completion.
+When a course is discontinued without a replacement, there will usually be a further two examinations held in the original course. b) As regards the Bachelor of Management, the two-year Master, Executive Master of Management and PhD study, a re-sit examination will normally take place the next time the courses are held.
 When a course is discontinued, the re-sit examination will take place in the replacement course.

-In certain cases those responsible for the course, in consultation with the Associate Dean, may allow the candidate to submit extra coursework in order to complete a course he or she has started. - d) See separate regulations in force for PhDs. - (3) In courses that have continuous assessment or class participation, the entire course must normally be repeated the next time the course is run. - (4) a) As regards a master's thesis, candidates who receive grades A-E (pass) are able to retake the thesis by writing a new thesis on a different subject.
+c) As regards the Master of Business Administration study, the candidate may re-sit examinations when the course is organised in connection with a new course implementation.
+When a course is discontinued, the re-sit examination will take place in the replacement course.
+In certain cases those responsible for the course, in consultation with the Associate Dean, may allow the candidate to submit extra coursework in order to complete a course he or she has started.

+d) See separate regulations in force for PhDs.

+- (3) In courses that have continuous assessment or class participation, the entire course must normally be repeated the next time the course is run. - (4) a) As regards a master's thesis, candidates who receive grades A-E (pass) are able to retake the thesis by writing a new thesis on a different subject.
 A thesis that was given a passing grade cannot be handed in again in a changed or processed form.
-Candidates who receive an F have two options: - i) Write a new master's thesis - ii) Apply to permission to re-write the handed in thesis, and receive an E as the maximum grade
+Candidates who receive an F have two options:

+i) Write a new master's thesis

+ii) Apply to permission to re-write the handed in thesis, and receive an E as the maximum grade b) An application to re-do a master thesis should be submitted to the relevant student administration body, who will forward it to the Associate Dean of the study for a decision.
+Please also see information relating to the specific studies at the BI student web portal.

 Students doing the Master of Accounting and Auditing have equivalent rights if they get a D or less on their thesis.
-A re-written thesis from the candidates in these courses will not be allowed a better grade than a C. b) An application to re-do a master thesis should be submitted to the relevant
+A re-written thesis from the candidates in these courses will not be allowed a better grade than a C.